Semi-trailer truck

 A semi-trailer truck (also known by a wide variety of other terms – see below) is the combination of a tractor unit and one or more semi-trailers to carry freight.
 A semi-trailer attaches to the tractor with a type of hitch called a fifth wheel.
+Semi-trailer trucks replaced traction engines in commercial and heavy haulage roles.
+This transition occurred primarily between the 1920s and 1950s, driven by the need for greater efficiency, speed, and reliability.

 Other terms

-There are a wide variety of English-language terms for a semi-trailer truck, including:
+There is a wide variety of English-language terms for a semi-trailer truck, including: